Healthcare Organizations: Electronic Faxing Is Better with eFax and Unite

 With this setup, your organization can outsource all fax infrastructure to the cloud and enable your staff to send and receive electronic faxes securely by email, through a website, or via an app.
 Additionally, with the right API integrations, users can fax electronically without having to leave their EHR.

-Imagine that while searching your Consensus interoperability platform for a patient’s records, your employee finds a provider with vital data about your patient.
+- Imagine that while searching your organization’s Consensus Unite interoperability platform for a patient’s records, your employee finds a provider with vital data about your patient.
 But to receive those records, your employee has to send that provider a request via fax.

-Because Consensus integrates so many healthcare workflows, including electronic fax, into a single platform, your employee will be able to generate that fax request in seconds — create the cover sheet, attach any relevant files, and even electronically sign the fax — without having to leave the app.
+- Because Unite integrates several healthcare workflows into a single platform, including electronic fax, your employee will be able to generate that fax request in seconds — create the cover sheet, attach relevant files, and even electronically sign the fax — without having to leave the app.

-2. Streamlined intake and processing of clinical faxes
+- Streamlined intake, sorting, and processing of clinical faxes

-Finally, imagine your staff is engaged in an online discussion about a mutual patient with another provider, and they are having this discussion over Direct secure messaging.
-Now imagine that at some point during that message thread, the other provider asks your employee to send a relevant patient record via fax.
+- Finally, imagine your staff is engaged in an online discussion with another provider about a mutual patient, and they are having this discussion over Direct secure messaging.
+Now imagine that at some point during the message thread, the other provider asks your employee to send a relevant patient record via fax.

-If your organization has a standalone digital-fax solution, you can avoid the manual steps required with traditional hardcopy faxing, so the process will be considerably quicker.
+- If your organization has a standalone digital fax solution, you can avoid the manual steps required with traditional paper-based faxing.
+That will speed the process to some degree.
 But your employee will still have to leave the Direct message app, transmit the fax digitally, and then return to the app to let the other party know the patient’s record is on the way.

-Here’s why electronic faxing in Consensus is better…
+Here’s why electronic faxing with eFax and Unite is better…

-Now, if you had signed up for the Consensus interoperability platform, your employee would be having that Direct message discussion within the Consensus app.
-Consensus is truly a 360-degree platform for healthcare data exchange.
-It integrates many of your employees’ everyday workflow activities —patient query, Direct secure messaging, access to data exchange networks, and digital cloud faxing— into a single dashboard, where all of these services work seamlessly together.
+Now, if you were instead using the Consensus Unite interoperability platform, your employee would be having that Direct message discussion within their Unite environment.
+Unite is truly a 360-degree platform for healthcare data exchange.
+It integrates many of your employees’ everyday workflow activities — electronic faxing, patient query, Direct secure messaging, access to data exchange networks, etc. — into a single interface, where all of these services work seamlessly together.

-So, if that provider asked your employee in a Direct message to send a patient’s record via fax, your employee could do that in seconds as well —again, without ever leaving the Consensus interface.
+So, if that provider asked your employee in a Direct message to send a patient’s record via fax, your employee could do that in seconds as well — using the built-in eFax solution and never having to leave the Unite interface.